MAT Program: Praxis Core Tests

 - The Vacca Office of Student Services (Undergraduate Advising Office) website lists additional test prep resources.

-- Additional Resources: Practice Praxis available in the IRC (221 White Hall), and resources available through University Library.
+- Additional Resources: Free practice Praxis available in the IRC (221 White Hall), and resources available through University Library.

 Should I Guess?